 At first glance, many Cockapoos in rescues may seem aloof, nervous, or frightened.
 Given what they have gone through, it’s an understandable reaction.
 At the end of the day, though, they all want someone to love and cherish them for who they are.

 As an adopter, you need to understand this.
 You need to be prepared to give your rescued Cockapoo all the time, love, and space they need to warm up to you or your family.
-Cockapoos have tons of unconditional love for their owners and this will shine through.
+Cockapoos have tons of unconditional love for their owners, which will shine through.

 2. Don’t adopt a Cockapoo rescue if you have kids under 5 years old.

-Your Cockapoo rescue may not have experience with kids and may have undergone some really hard stuff.
-They may deem a child’s or children’s playfulness as a threat and in an effort to protect themselves, they may injure your child/children.
+Your Cockapoo rescue may have experienced some hard living situations and not be used to kids.
+Rescued dogs may deem a child’s or children’s playfulness a threat, and to protect themselves, may injure your child/children.
 It’s advised not to adopt a Cockapoo with children under 5 years old.

-4. You will need to get your Cockapoo trained
+4. You will need to get your Cockapoo rescue trained.

 Conclusion for Rescue Cockapoos For Adoption

 Cockapoos are one of the best designer dogs to open the doors of your home and heart to.
-We hope this information helps you in your search for a Cockapoo for adoption or a rescue Cockapoo for adoption.
-Please remember that Cockapoos are very difficult to adopt and rescue because they are a popular dog breed and not many people will surrender them.
-However, our list will give you a good chance at finding a Cockapoo rescue.
+We hope this information helps your search for a Cockapoo for adoption or a rescue Cockapoo for adoption.
+Please remember that Cockapoos are difficult to adopt and rescue because they are a popular dog breed, and not many people will surrender them.
+However, our list will give you a good chance of finding a Cockapoo rescue.

 Other articles you might like: